 - Social media and globalization.

-- Analyze the rhetorical strategies President Kennedy used to achieve his purpose.
+- Analyze the rhetorical strategies President Kennedy uses to achieve his purpose.

 - The key allegories are used in Daddy by Sylvia Plath.